thevilledev/vault-plugin-secrets-vercel/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/thevilledev/vault-plugin-secrets-vercel)](https://goreportcard.com/report/github.com/thevilledev/vault-plugin-secrets-vercel)
 [![build](https://github.com/thevilledev/vault-plugin-secrets-vercel/actions/workflows/build.yml/badge.svg)](https://github.com/thevilledev/vault-plugin-secrets-vercel/actions/workflows/build.yml)

+## What?

 Vault Secrets Plugin for Vercel allows you to dynamically generate Vercel API tokens through Vault.

+## Why?

 It is useful for more advanced CI/CD use cases where the common [Vercel git integration](https://vercel.com/docs/concepts/deployments/git/vercel-for-github) is not being utilised.
+That is, Vercel might not even have access to your VCS and you will need to push instead of pull.

 With this plugin, the CI/CD pipeline should: